 Human Resource Management

-This course requires an ability to analyse and understand the concepts and a keen eye for observing how Human Resource Management policies and practices affect organisational working.
+This course requires an ability to analyze and understand the concepts and a keen eye for observing how Human Resource Management policies and practises affect organizational working.

-Human Resource Management contains five Modules - Linking strategy and HRM in an organisational context, Human Resources in the context of organization’s intrinsic systems, Organisational Performance and HRM, Enhancing HR effectiveness through Training and Development, and Relating Industrial relations With HR.
+Human Resource Management contains five Modules - Linking strategy and HRM in an organizational context, Human Resources in the context of organization’s intrinsic systems, Organizational Performance and HRM, Enhancing HR effectiveness through Training and Development, and Relating Industrial relations With HR.

-This Module deals with Changing business environment & strategic role of HRM, HR Strategic Challenges, Changing profile of HRM, global HRM practices, and Strategic implications of a dynamic HR Environment.
+This Module deals with Changing business environment & strategic role of HRM, HR Strategic Challenges, Changing profile of HRM, global HRM practises, and Strategic implications of a dynamic HR Environment.